Diabetes Prevention Through Yoga

 Yoga Asanas For Diabetes

-If for some unfortunate reason you are diabetic then do not fret for regular yoga practice can control the disease to a large extent and can even be cure it.
+If for some unfortunate reason you are diabetic then do not fret for regular yoga practice can control the disease to a large extent and can even cure it.
 Diabetes is basically a metabolic disorder so the asanas that you will need to practice will stimulate the digestive system particularly the pancreas.
-The asanas take from one month to one year to show effective results and so you must continue with regular practice.
+The asanas take from one month to one year to show effective results and so you must continue with the regular practice.

 Out of the many asanas suitable for diabetes management at least five need to be practiced daily and each repeated three times.
 A yoga teacher will be the best person to guide you as to which out of these is most suitable for you depending on your capacity and extent of diabetes.
 Some of the asanas that can be done are listed for your information.
 Do not try them unless under the supervision of a yoga teacher.